GEO3032 – Climate Change and Impacts

 - practice in assessing views that are put forward during public debate

-The number of students on the course is limited to 40.
-Students at the BSc programmes at the Department of Geosciences are prioritized and ranked in the admission as follows:
+The number of students in the course is limited to 40.
+Students doing bachelor's programmes at the Department of Geosciences are prioritized and ranked in the admission as follows:

 - Students at Geofysikk og klima (bachelor)

 - Students at Geologi og geografi (bachelor)

-- Students at Geofag: geologi, geofysikk og geografi (bachelor) (being phased out)
+- Students at Geofag: geologi, geofysikk og geografi (bachelor) (continued)

-- Incoming exchange students on exchange agreements at Department of Geosciences
+- Incoming exchange students on exchange agreements at the Department of Geosciences

 - MN bachelor's students and single-course students